skills17/euroskills-web-development-2023/src/modules/module-d/INSTRUCTIONS.md

 The users of the frontend will be able to discover the available AI services that the API provides.
 Each service is then represented on a separate page which exhibits several interactive elements, each custom to the service.
-There will be complex data inputs and outputs, some of them potentially asynchronous.
+There will be complex data inputs and outputs, some of them are asynchronous.
 The goal of the frontend is to hide this complexity from the user.
 The frontend must also handle errors and display them to the user in a comprehensible way.

 Initially the input elements are disabled.
 When a user wants to start using the service, they are prompted to enter an